cv-solusikreatifanakindonesia/sleektiv-hris-mobile/README.md

 ## Contributing

-We welcome contributions to improve Horilla Mobile App!
+We welcome contributions to improve Sleektiv HRIS Mobile App!
 Follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch: